ramch22/vmcbook/book/vmconaws/sddc-network-and-security/sddc-network-security.md

 * Services - One or more services.
 In this example we are using a pre-created service for HTTPS.
 * Action - Allow the traffic or Drop the traffic.
 * Applied To - This field is unique to the Compute Gateway ruleset and will be explained later.
 * Logging - Enable or disable logging for matches on this rule.
-This helps with testing and troubleshooting, but may impact performance.
-Use logging sparingly.
+Logging may be useful for testing and troubleshooting.

 Keep in mind that there is no inherent direction for firewall rules.
 Since security policy is applied bi-directionally, direction is specified through the use of the source and destination fields.